bukanberuangsr/YASP/README.md

 ## Description

 YASP is my new attempt on creating a perfect browser start page.
 Silly  reasoning, I know.
-But I take this as an opportunity to be productive since college finals is already finished.
+But I take this as an opportunity to be productive since college finals has already finished.

 ## Features